Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Experimental results

 For eigenvalue computation, we use the \texttt{fastadj} Python implementation\footnote{\url{https://github.com/dominikalfke/FastAdjacency}} of the NFFT-based fast summation scheme \citep{alfke18} with default parameters, combined with the Krylov-Schur algorithm with tolerance $10^{-3}$.
 These settings are chosen to give fast, rough approximations of the eigenvalues because we found that higher quality did not have any influence on the PinvGCN results.

 We conduct experiments for $\sigma \in \{10,100\}$ in the Gaussian function \eqref{eq:pgcn:gaussian}, where the larger value amounts to a stronger inclusion of non-local information.
 Our experimental results are shown in Table~\ref{tbl:oakland}.
 Since the baselines are not designed for such dense graphs and would have exploding time and memory requirements on the fully connected graph, we only employ them on a $k$-NN subgraph of the $k$ nearest neighbors, where $k$ is either 10 or 100.
-For $k=100$, ARMA ran out of memory on both datasets and we stopped GDC when the first run was not finished after 10 hours, which is why these baselines are not included.
 Note that it would be possible to employ the GCN baseline on the fully connected graph by utilizing the same NFFT-based fast summation, but providing such an implementation was beyond the scope of our experiments.

-To summarize the results, our method produces accurate predictions in reasonable time, while no baseline produces satisfactory results.
+To summarize the results, our method produces accurate predictions in reasonable time, comfortably outperforming all baselines.
 The fact that our accuracy is substantially better for $\sigma = 100$ shows that our method greatly profits from non-local information in non-sparse Laplacians.
 As we see in Table~\ref{tbl:oaklandinfo}, adding non-local information via a larger value of $\sigma$ results in increasing $\lambda_1$, confirming the connection between spatial and spectral properties.